close

 For some, getting scammed may sound like something that will never happen, but for others, this is an all too familiar situation and probably brings back painful memories.

 We can probably all remember the urgent feeling of needing to find a place in our new Dutch city.
-Maybe we were starting a new job or studying in the Netherlands, or maybe something else completely.
+Maybe you were starting a new job or studying in the Netherlands, or maybe something else completely.
 But don’t forget: some things are too good to be true, and not everyone out there genuinely wants to help you out.

 Avoid getting scammed in the Netherlands